Diving in Raja Ampat - Bluewater Dive Travel

 • 3.
 Best Dive Sites at Misool Island

-Misool is known for its exceptional colorful soft corals and forests of healthy mangroves.
+Misool is known for its exceptionally colorful soft corals and forests of healthy mangroves.
 In some places, soft corals are actually growing on mangrove roots in very shallow water, which makes for some excellent wide-angle photography.

 Coral in Raja Ampat